hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Receive alerts in real-time/README.md

 ## 3. Receive alerts on Slack chatroom

-You need to have  Slack channel to configure Device Defender to send alerts to your Slack chatroom by following the steps below.
+You need to have  a Slack channel in this session.
+To configure Device Defender send alerts to Slack channel, follow steps below

 ### 3.1 Create a Slack Incoming WebHook